 Setup

 - Choose a boulder problem (suggested difficulty: V0-V3).
+All players will use this same boulder problem for the duration of the game.

 - Randomly choose a Beta card and a Break card to be the first active effects.
 Place these cards side-by-side, faceup.